Markkimotho/Financial-Transaction-Monitoring-Analytics-Tool/docs/api_documentation.md

   - **Response**:
     - **200 OK**: Returns data for monthly trends.

-(Will Add more API endpoint documentation here)
+(Will Add more API endpoints documentation here)